toddbranch/ECE382/notes/L20/index.md

 The HLL we'll use for the remainder of the course is C.  C is one of the most widely used programming languages of all time - and is still used for a ton of huge / important projects:

-- Linux , GNU
+- Kernel / OS: Linux, GNU
-- git
+- Version Control: git
-- Apache , nginx
+- Web Server: Apache, nginx
-- Ruby , Python
+- Interpreter: Ruby, Python
-- mysql , postgresql, redis
+- Databases: mysql, postgresql, redis
-- vmware
+- Virtualization: vmware
-- almost anything embedded , device drivers
+- Almost anything embedded, device drivers

 **C is a portable, higher-level assembly.
 That's the way you should think about it.**

 Great programmers use C very precisely to generate the exact assembly they want to perform a given task - so it's important to understand how the C constructs we'll learn about map to assembly.
 I'll save that for a later lesson.

 The reason it's still used in many modern applications is that it gives you a lot of control over the generated assembly - making it FAST and MEMORY EFFICIENT.

 *[Open up vim and code in front of the class]*